leonbegiristain/FoodVolume/README.md

 # 3D Reconstruction, Segmentation and Food Volume Estimation from Monocular Video
 * León Begiristain Ribó, Faculty of Physics and Astronomy
-* Samuel Szajbely, Faculty of Physics and Astronomy
+* Sámuel Szajbély, Faculty of Physics and Astronomy
 * Arjan Siddhpura, Faculty of Mathematics and Computer Science

 We outline a comprehensive approach for 3D reconstruction, segmentation, and volume estimation of objects from monocular video footage.
 The paper and this code addresses the challenges of featureless environments and view selection, proposing a multi-step pipeline that leverages state-of-the-art techniques in computer vision and machine learning.
 Key components include utilizing openMVG and openMVS libraries for 3D reconstruction, developing a novel algorithm for view selection based on the Maximum Diversity Problem (MDP), and employing FastSAM for accurate segmentation.
 The method also incorporates PoissonRecon for mesh reconstruction and volume computation, with scaling to metric units using a reference object.
 Experimental results demonstrate the effectiveness of the approach on various food items, while discussing potential extensions and improvements for future research.